arnaud-dg/fda-510k/README.md

 - prompt engineering
 - LLM models benchmark
 - modulate the nature of the answer (plain text VS SQL query results as dataframe)

+# Example of question to ask
+- What kind of medical devices are using CNN technologies or neural network for image analysis ?
+- How to validate a medical device using CNN ?
+- What are the risk associated to tomoraphy medical devices ?
+- ... etc